h4sh5/icloud-calendar-export/README.md

 # icloud-calendar-export
-a script to export all events from icloud (or any caldav server)
+a script to export all events from icloud (or any caldav server) written in python3

 ## usage